evilsocket/sum/README.md

 * running your algorithm
 * ... waiting ...

-This is an attempt to make these tedious tasks (and many others) simpler if not completely automated.
+This project is an attempt to make these tedious tasks (and many others) simpler if not completely automated.

-## What is SUM

 Sum is a database and gRPC high performance service offering three main things:

 1. Persistace for your vectors.
 2. A simple CRUD system to create, read, update and delete them.